Art and Design education in Norwich – a lasting legacy

 The NUA Alumni Fund was established in 2011 to allow our graduates to support current and future students by donating money to projects that enhance the student experience.
 A gift to the Alumni Fund can be made at any time and whatever the size of your gift, it will make a difference.

-You can now make a donation online via our mydonate page.
-Hosted by BT, mydonate is a not-for-profit online fundraising tool and is a secure, quick and easy way to make a gift and as BT does not charge a handling fee on donations recevied, more of your money will come straight to the areas where it is needed most.
+You can now make a donation online via our online giving page.
+Donating to NUA online is a secure, quick and easy way to make a gift and as we do not have to pay any handling charges, more of your money will come straight to the areas where it is needed most.
 If you are a UK tax payer, you can also add gift aid to your donation, increasing your gift in value by 25% without costing you an extra penny.

-Alternatively, if you want to make a gift by cheque or set up a direct debit to spread the cost of your donation, you can download a donation form and return to us at:
+Alternatively, if you want to make a gift by cheque or set up a direct debit to spread the cost of your donation, please email email@example.com

 There are many other ways in which you can support NUA and current students either by sponsoring an event, offering a work placement or internship, featuring in a career case study, becoming a mentor or buying student work.
-To discuss alternative avenues of support please contact the Alumni and Development Office by call calling 01603 756288 or email firstname.lastname@example.org.
+To discuss alternative avenues of support please email firstname.lastname@example.org.

 Higher education enables dedicated students to follow their dreams and excel in their chosen subject area.
 Not only will a committed and nurtured arts graduate have the skills and experience to turn their creativity into a way of life, but also their work and practice enables others to see the world in a different way.